10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 The Solution

-No publication without QC.
-Either you check manually (time-consuming but doable with the checklist from our QC article) or you use a system with automated quality control.
-SYMBAN's QC pass is not optional -- it runs on every chapter and flags inconsistencies before the FIX pass repairs them.
+No publication without a consistency check.
+Either you check manually (time-consuming but doable with the checklist from our guide on catching plot holes) or you use a system that checks automatically.
+SYMBAN's consistency check is not optional -- it reads every chapter back against your story, flags what does not line up, and mends it.

 Mistake 3: Not Editing -- Treating Raw Text as the Final Product